Patria del Friuli: Foundation

-The former Duchy of Friuli in the Italian Kingdom of the Lombards had been conquered by Charlemagne in 774 and incorporated as a march of the Carolingian Empire.
-When in 952 King Otto I of Germany invaded Italy, he added the Friulian territory to the March of Verona, ruled by the Dukes of Bavaria, from 976 by the Dukes of Carinthia.
+The former Duchy of Friuli in the Italian Kingdom of the Lombards had been conquered by Charlemagne in 774 and incorporated into the Carolingian Empire.
+In 828, it was reorganized as the March of Friuli.
+In 952, King Otto I of Germany invaded Italy and added the Friulian territory to the March of Verona, ruled by the Dukes of Bavaria, and from 976 by the Dukes of Carinthia.

-During the Investiture Controversy of 1077, King Henry IV of Germany deposed the Veronese margrave Duke Berthold II of Carinthia, as he had sided with antiking Rudolf of Rheinfelden.
-On 3 April 1077 at Pavia Henry, on his way back from the Walk to Canossa, vested Patriarch Sieghard of Beilstein with immediate comital rights in the Friulian lands of Verona, raising him to the status of a Prince-Bishop.
-The remaining margraviate passed with the Carinthian duchy to Henry's vassal Liutold of Eppenstein.
+During the Investiture Controversy of 1077, King Henry IV of Germany deposed the Veronese margrave Berthold II, Duke of Carinthia, as he had sided with antiking Rudolf of Rheinfelden.
+On 3 April 1077 at Pavia Henry, on his way back from the Walk to Canossa, vested Aquileian Patriarch Sieghard of Beilstein with immediate comital rights in the Friulian lands, raising him to the status of a Prince-Bishop.
+The remaining parts of the March of Verona passed with the Carinthian duchy to Henry's vassal Liutold of Eppenstein.

 Sieghard in turn safely conducted the king across the Alps.
 Back in Germany, King Henry in addition nominally assigned the suzerainty over the marches of Carniola and Istria to the patriarchs as ecclesiastical Princes of the Holy Roman Empire.
 The act, traditionally regarded as the birth of the ecclesiastical state of Aquileia, led to a long-running conflict with the rivaling margraves from the Carinthian House of Sponheim and the Andechs dukes of Merania.

 Expansion

-The Patriarchate subsequently extended its political control in the area: regions under Aquileian control in the following centuries included the Friulian lands up to Cadore, the city of Trieste and the central parts of the Istrian peninsula.
-At its maximum height, the Patriarchate of Aquileia was one of the largest states in Italy.
-Noblemen from the Patriarchate were participants in the Crusades.
+The Aquileian patriarchs subsequently extended their political control in the area: regions under Aquileian control in the following centuries included the Friulian lands up to Cadore, the city of Trieste and the central parts of the Istrian peninsula.
+At its maximum height, the Patriarchal State of Aquileia was one of the largest polities in Italy.
+Noblemen from the Patriarchal State were participants in the Crusades.
 In 1186 Patriarch Godfrey crowned Frederick Barbarossa's son, Henry VI, as King of Italy: in retaliation, Pope Urban III deposed him.

 From 1127 the vogts at Gorizia from the Meinhardiner dynasty emerged from Aquileia, calling themselves Counts of Görz.
 Their autonomy was strengthened, when they inherited the Imperial County of Tyrol in 1253 and were elevated to Princes of the Holy Roman Empire by Emperor Charles IV in 1365.

-In the early 13th century, particularly under Volchero (1204–1218) and Berthold (1218–1251), the Patriarchate had a flourishing economy and cultural life, supported by a good road network.
+In the early 13th century, particularly under Volchero (1204–1218) and Berthold (1218–1251), the Patriarchal State had a flourishing economy and cultural life, supported by a good road network.
 Damaged by earthquakes and other calamities, and reduced to a few hundred inhabitants, Aquileia was nearly abandoned in the 14th century.
 The capital of the state was moved first to Cividale and then, from 1238, to Udine in central Friuli, which had been a favourite residence of the patriarch since the 13th century and soon became a large city.